-A final, fantastic Geekqualitycross-posting written by Moxie Munroe.
+A final, sildenafil fantastic Geekquality cross-posting written by Moxie Munroe.
 Thanks again to everyone over at our cherished sister blog for their thoughtful contributions and ongoing inspiration.
 We love you!
-Keep up the empowering, nourishing work. ~Mer
+Keep up the empowering, patient nourishing work. ~Mer

 You might say, “But Moxie, this is a blog for geeks by geeks!
 What does this have to do with my geek culture?”
 And I might answer, “Well, you beautiful newborn baby, geek culture is fringe culture, just like this is fringe culture.
 Music geeks are geeks too, and music geeks encompass a wider berth than just Flaming Lips fans, so get over it – hip-hop geeks need some shine too, and the issues we’re dealing with here are the same issues we deal with when we talk about representation of women of color in media in general, including comics, so double get over it, zip your lips and listen up, sporty.”
 And you might say, “Moxie, that’s mean!”
 And I might say “I don’t care!”
 So let’s continue.